hardip02/DataScienceproject/README.md

 5) How will you evaluate your results?

 Qualitatively we can expect to see higher sale prices when there are much more variable which will affect the prices in the future.
-Quantitatively we can use scatterplots to evaluate our results between the observations and sale prices.
+Quantitatively we can use scatterplots and boxplots to evaluate our results between the observations and sale prices.
+It will give a visual representation of the dataset we have gathered.